yannisgu/GecoSI.Net/README.md

 Copyright (c) 2013-2014 Simon Denier & Yannis Guedel.

 Open-source C#.NET library to use the SPORTident timing system.
+GecoSI.Net is an port of the Java library [GecoSI](http://github.com/sdenier/gecosi) of Simon Denier.

 Distributed under the MIT license (see LICENSE file).